CS-DS-125/125book/py4e_rst/15-database.rst

 mistakes and make it simpler to write some of our code.

-In essence, in creating this ``Follows`` table, we are modelling a “relationship” where one person “follows” someone else and representing it with a pair of numbers indicating that (a) the people are connected and (b) the direction of the relationship.
+In essence, in creating this ``Follows`` table, we are modelling a "relationship" where one person "follows" someone else and representing it with a pair of numbers indicating that (a) the people are connected and (b) the direction of the relationship.